Find Grad Schools

 Find Schools Near

-What Do Multimedia Collections Specialist Do?
+What is a Multimedia Collections Specialist?

-Position Description Prepare, plan, and operate multimedia teaching aids for use in education.
+Job Description: Prepare, plan, and operate multimedia teaching aids for use in education.
 May record, catalogue, and file materials.

 These are the skills Multimedia Collections Specialists say are the most useful in their careers: